Gastric Bypass Surgery in Tijuana, Mexico

-Gastric Bypass Surgery, also known as Roux-en-Y (RNY), is a bariatric procedure extremely effective in countering obesity by helping patients lose weight through:
+Gastric Bypass Surgery, also known as Roux-en-Y (RNY), is a bariatric procedure extremely effective in reducing obesity by helping patients lose weight through:

-- Restriction – Creating a new “egg-sized” stomach pouch that holds about two ounces of food (instead of the average stomach capacity of 40 ounces).
+- Restriction – Surgically forming an “egg-sized” stomach pouch that holds about two ounces of food (instead of the average stomach capacity of 40 ounces).

 - Malabsorption – Rerouting a section of the small intestine which reduces the amount of food that is absorbed into the body, promoting rapid weight loss.

 Mexico Bariatric Center offers the gastric bypass surgery in Mexico with some of the most trusted, board-certified surgeons.
 We provide minimally invasive bariatric procedures to decrease complications and increase the success rate.

 Gastric bypass surgery is known as the “Gold Standard” in the bariatric industry.
 The bypass surgery works using two methods (or components) that achieve rapid and long-term weight loss.

 These two component are called Restriction and Malabsorption, which work together creating one of the most powerful combinations of weight loss treatment.